samuel-deng/math4ml_su24/syllabus.md

 ## What is this course?

 This is a topics course meant to strengthen the mathematical fundamentals for students wishing to pursue further study in machine learning.
 The serious study of machine learning requires a student to be proficient in several prerequisite subjects: (i) linear algebra, (ii) multivariable calculus, and (iii) probability and statistics.
-This course assumes that the student has already taken courses in these subjects at the undergraduate level (it is not a replacement), but would like to be more comfortable with their mathematical maturity in any of these areas before approaching a formal course in machine learning at the level of, say, COMS 4771.
+This course assumes that the student has already taken at least a subset of these courses in these subjects at the undergraduate level (it is not a replacement), but would like to be more comfortable with their mathematical maturity in any of these areas before approaching a formal course in machine learning at the level of, say, COMS 4771.

 We will not give comprehensive treatment of each of these areas; instead, we will present the main results that are most relevant to the analysis and design of machine learning models.
-Alongside the theory, we will also motivate each topic with numerous applications and examples relevant to machine learning so they are more familiar when encountered in future study.
+Alongside the theory, we will ground the course around two central ideas in the field of machine learning: least squares regression and gradient descent.
+These two ideas will motivate most of the material in the course, so students will have a motivated and structured progression of concepts to "hang their hats on."

 Topics will include (but are not limited to): span, linear independence, bases, orthogonality, singular value decomposition, eigenvalues and eigenvectors (linear algebra), vector calculus, continuous optimization, convex optimization (calculus and optimization), review of basic probability, exponential families, and multivariate Gaussians (probability and statistics).
-Machine learning applications will include initial exposures to: principal component analysis, facial recognition, and gradient descent.
+Alongside least squares regression and gradient descent, additional machine learning applications will include initial exposures to: principal component analysis, facial recognition, low-rank approximations, and kernels.

 ### Structure of the course
 This is a course with a loose story.
 The course is structured around two main ideas that underlie modern machine learning: least squares regression and gradient descent.
 Very informally, least squares regression is a classic way of modeling problems in machine learning (the “what”), and gradient descent is the workhorse algorithm that drives much of modern machine learning (the “how”).
 Every week, we’ll develop and motivate these two ideas in lecture with the tools and concepts you learn from each part of the course.
 As the class goes on, you’ll develop different perspectives on these two ideas from, first, what we learn in linear algebra, then calculus and optimization, and, finally, probability and statistics.
 The hope is that, by the end of the course, you’ll have a deep understanding of both these ideas in ML while also having two concrete “applications” to motivate all the abstract mathematical tools and concepts you learn in the course.